MarjanaKarzek/android-workout-app/README.md

 4. Run the project on a device or emulator
 5. Enjoy the app <3

+### API
+The app is using the [WGER Workout Manager](https://wger.de/de/software/api) api.
+There is no api key needed to access it.

 ## Teck Stack
 ### Patterns
 Clean Architecture